CSIRT-MU/BehaviorNetworkSegmentation/analyses/README.md

 ## Dataset preprocessing

-These notebooks include required dataset preprocessing needed to be done before analyses are executed.
+These notebooks include required dataset preprocessing needed to be done in listed order before analyses are executed and after dataset has been fetched.

 * `Dataset_preprocessing.ipynb` - includes steps for dataset preprocessing such as missing value handling, outlier removal, etc.
 * `Balancing_dataset.ipynb` - includes steps for dataset balancing - undersampling of the majority class.